t0biasm/t0biasm/README.md

 ## What you'll find within my GitHub account

 I've setted up a repository, which serves as generic platform to build up different kind of embedded SW projects in a quick and easy manner.
-It's structured into different kind of parts, which shall serve as a kit to stack and assemble a whole SW for different kind of MCUs and platforms
+It's structured into different kind of parts, which shall serve as a kit to stack and assemble a whole SW for different kind of MCUs and platforms.
+Please have a look on your own and follow up my [generic SW platform](https://github.com/t0biasm/embedded-project).